-Background and Purpose: Painful menstruation is one of the most common disorders that women experience.
-Painful menstruation brings about psychological problems for women and adversely affects their performance.
+Background and aims: Dysmenorrhea is one of the most common problems that women experience.
+Dysmenorrhea brings about psychological problems for women and adversely affects their performance.
 Therefore, providing, maintaining, and promoting the health of women is an important goal.
-The present study was conducted to investigate the relationship between general health and painful menstruation in female students of Shahrekord University in 2018.
+The present study was conducted to determine the relationship between general health and Dysmenorrhea in students of Shahrekord University in 2018.

-Materials and Methods: In the present descriptive-inferential study, 245 female students were selected by random cluster sampling method from Shahrekord University in 2018.
-Data were collected using the GHQ28, Visual Analogue Scale (VAS), and a reliable and valid questionnaire designed by the researchers to measure menstruation pattern.
-Data were analyzed using descriptive statistics, the chi-square test, and the independent samples t-test.
+Methods: In the present cross-sectional study, 245 female students were selected by random cluster sampling method from Shahrekord University in 2018.
+Data were collected using the GHQ28, visual analogue scale (VAS), and a reliable and valid questionnaire designed by the researchers to determine menstrual pattern.
+Data were analyzed using descriptive statistics, chi-square test, and independent samples t test.

-Conclusion: Due to the importance of dsimenoreh and its high prevalence among female students, it is important to provide education and control on this disorder to improve the quality of life of women.
-It is also beneficial to create counseling centers to raise awareness on the psychological health of female students suffering from dysmenorrhea.
+Conclusion: Due to the importance of dysmenorrhea and its high prevalence among female students, it is important to provide education and control on this disorder to improve the quality of life of women.
+It is also beneficial to create counseling centers to raise awareness of the psychological health of female students suffering from dysmenorrhea.